 Adverse strain and continuous overloading of the spine are by far the most common causes for chronic back pains.
 The improper strain can actually easily be avoided by observing one simple rule: always lift loads with the knees and while keeping the upper body upright.
 In daily life and with many jobs, this rule can, however, often be difficult to follow.
 Helping a patient out of bed, lifting a postal package out of the car, handling heavy parts in a production process or working with heavy, portable machines on a construction site can make it extremely difficult to keep back strain in the ergonomically correct range.
 The lifted weight then unavoidably presses on a flexed spine.

-The result of their work is the exoskeleton Japet.W.
+The result of their work is the Japet.W exoskeleton.
 It consists essentially of two belts that are connected to one another by four actuators – two on each side of the body.
 The upper belt supports the back, the lower belt is seated on the hips.
-The actuators are so-called series-elastic actuators (SEA).
-They “feel” a force that is acting upon them and use their own motor power to counter it.
+The actuators are referred to as series-elastic actuators, (SEA).
+They "feel” a force that is acting upon them and use their own motor power to counter it.

 Their most important elements are a motor, a lead screw and a spring.
 A potentiometer measures the applied force, for example, if the wearer of the exoskeleton bends forward and picks up a weight.
 This measurement signal puts the motor, which is coupled to the drive lead screw by a gearhead, into operation.
 The turning of the lead screw transfers the motor power to the spring.
 It presses from the lower belt on the upper belt, supports the upper body and relieves the lumbar spine.
 With respect to the level of relief provided by the exoskeleton, the wearer can select from four levels.
 The controller and the battery of the device are integrated in the double belt.